 Implementing Microsoft Teams means organisations are implementing SharePoint & OneDrive, even if they haven’t deliberately done it yet.
 That’s because all the file storage of Microsoft Teams is delivered by SharePoint & OneDrive.
 Teams users also gain access to a SharePoint site and all its wonderful, modern features.

 What does all this have to do with the Skype for Business client?

-If you simply upgraded from the Skype for Business client to a Team Lite client you wouldn’t have to change behaviours around email, attachments, file shares, switching between multiple apps, or the way you work now in general.
+If you simply upgraded to Teams Lite client from the Skype for Business client you wouldn’t have to change behaviours around email, attachments, file shares, switching between multiple apps, or the way you work now in general.

 So what to do?
 Your users are getting the full Microsoft Teams client and all that it brings with it, whether you are ready or not.

 One of the biggest things that needs addressing is governance.

 When people talk about governance in relation to Office 365, it’s usually in the context of SharePoint as that is where it originated.
 However, in this modern world where the Skype for Business client replacement is considerably more powerful and feature rich, governance now has to apply to the entire Office 365 stack.